tonytvo/blog-generator/content/blog/road-less-stupid/index.md

   - Under the broad heading "What got me here won't get me there," who do I need on my team, who is excess baggage slowing me down, and what do we need to start doing differently?

 # DREAMS AND DEMAND
-.
-When it comes to goals, far too much emphasis is placed on visualizing Oz and not enough on designing and constructing the yellow brick road.
+  - When it comes to goals, far too much emphasis is placed on visualizing Oz and not enough on designing and constructing the yellow brick road.
 Goals are not plans.
 Goals are ideas, and few things are dumber than executing on an idea with no plan or planning.
-• About the stupidest thing management can do is to announce some lofty goal for the year ("Our revenue target is $6,000,000 this year.") without any thought about the working plan to attain it.
+  - About the stupidest thing management can do is to announce some lofty goal for the year ("Our revenue target is $6,000,000 this year.") without any thought about the working plan to attain it.
-.
-One of the hardest parts of designing the journey is being sober about reality and painstakingly honest about your current situation.
+  - One of the hardest parts of designing the journey is being sober about reality and painstakingly honest about your current situation.
 Psychiatric hospitals are filled with people who are delusional about reality.
-.My life works to the degree I keep my commitments.
+  - my life works to the degree I keep my commitments.
-• Don't let your obsession with the dream get in the way of noticing the
+  - Don't let your obsession with the dream get in the way of noticing the demand.
+Or as my friends on Wall Street say, "When the duck quacks, feed it."
+  - Being aware of the most common misconceptions and goal setting mistakes will help you avoid these pitfalls and minimize the likelihood of sabotaging the attainment of your desired outcomes.
+    - The goal setter's focus is exclusively on the goal (Point B).
+Rarely is consideration given to the reality of where you are (Point A).
+In fact, one of the hardest parts of designing the journey is being sober about reality and painstakingly honest about your current situation.
+    - The goal is typically little more than wishful thinking.
+So, we chant the magic goal-setting words with the expectation that this psychobabble verbal wizardry will create the desired outcome, even though there is no specific path, metrics, or specific, executable plan to achieve it.
+By tracking your effort you will immediately know whether your goals are really goals or simply fantasies.
+    - The goal is not structured as a nonnegotiable but rather as a hope.
+We would all be better off if we had fewer goals and more standards.
+If the thing you want is important enough to set as a goal, why not make its attainment a nonnegotiable standard (a "must") instead of a desirable aspiration (a "should"-thank you, Tony Robbins).
+When you boil it down, a should means doing the best you can; a must means doing whatever it takes.
+Said a different way: You get what you tolerate. .The vast majority of my goal-setting friends stumble at the beginning of the process because of a desire to dabble rather than burn the ships and commit.
+The emotional tug of continuing the search for an easier path or an early exit is hard to resist.
+My life works to the degree I keep my commitments.
+    - The goal setter rarely has accountability on either the execution of the critical drivers required to move toward the goal or the ultimate attainment of it.
+This explains why the typical goal setter makes the same goals year after year.
+No one to hold them accountable.
+    - Goal setters tend to fall in love with the goal instead of falling in love with the things that need to be done to accomplish the goal.
+In other words, they fall in love with the effect (goal) instead of the cause (critical drivers).
+If the critical driver for goal achievement were to want it bad enough or to visualize rays of sunshine emanating from your head, the human race would be rich, in a loving relationship and in great physical shape.
+    - Often the goal setter compares her business to her friends' or competitors' to decide what goal to set, or she finds what's wrong and fantasizes about what the business would be like if she was there and not here.
+In other words, this type of goal setting makes where she is bad (wrong) and what she wants good (right).
+Being critical or judgmental about your current conditions is a guaranteed way to create massive unhappiness.
+What I am suggesting is that a dose of gratitude be injected into the process, because everything is not "bad" We all have a long list of things to be grateful for.
+Never say, "It can't get any worse," because it can get a lot worse.
+I love H. Ross Perot's definition of an entrepreneur: "Someone who is grateful for the progress that has been made and simultaneously dissatisfied with the rate they are making it."
+    - We know that having clarity on both Point A and Point B is critical to success.
+We also know that overcoming some obstacle that is preventing attainment of this outcome is fundamental to success.
+Amazon has been particularly adept at walking this fine line with its willingness to invest, make mistakes, learn, and adjust to match the demand in the market.

 ﻿

-demand.
-Or as my friends on Wall Street say, "When the duck quacks, feed it."
+much you love what you have created.
+The market wants a problem solved or a gap filled.
+When they tell you what that is, create that!
+(See both "Mommas Love Their Babies" and "O Baby!" for practical guidelines about attracting and retaining customers.)
+The balance between the founder's dreams and the market's demand is delicate because abandoning the dream prematurely to pursue the next new shiny penny is dumb.
+Most things take longer to accomplish than originally estimated.
+On the other hand, hanging on long after the fat lady has cleared her throat is suicidal.
+The key is to be aware of opportunities that present themselves along the way which might not look the way you originally envisioned but are a superior path from here to there.
+Most exceptionally successful people probably ended up in the vicinity of where they thought they were going, but the path (or product) that got them there was circuitous.
+They achieved their success by remaining nimble, inquisitive, and responsive to the opportunities that came their way even when those opportunities were not what they expected (or originally planned).
+Take a look at where you are in your life today.
+Chances are these three things are true:
+1. Where you are today is beyond your wildest dreams compared to what you thought was possible when you were eighteen years old.
+2. The route you took to get here was totally unpredictable from your vantage point as an eighteen-year-old.
+3. The path that got you here was anything but linear or planned.
+If your life even remotely resembles mine, your path to this point is the most convoluted and tortuous route imaginable.
+Yet, here I am!
+How did you get here?
+It certainly wasn't massive expertise in goal setting, as important as that might be to you.
+It was a willingness to create, engage with the market, learn from your mistakes, and be responsive to opportunities after the journey started vs. obsessively grinding on the original dream.
+It was allowing for the possibility of something different from the original form you envisioned.
+Thinking Time
+.
+When I think about the outcomes (goals) we have set for the coming quarter or year, where do I need to get clarity about my starting point in terms of environment, resources, competition, etc.?
+.
+Who can I ask to help me think through our reality so that I minimize the likelihood of tricking myself about our starting point or current capabilities?
+.
+What is the specific path/plan we have designed to move us from here to there, and what additional color or specificity do I need to add to this path to make it executable?

+﻿

+.
+What would it take to transition our plans from "shoulds" (wouldn't it be nice if...) to "musts" (failure is not an option)?
+• What are the hard decisions and actions I have been postponing in the irrational hope I can "goal" it away?
+• What are the nonnegotiable standards we must establish?
+• What am I tolerating in my business that is sabotaging my results or that is incongruent with my standards?
+• How do we build in the accountability required for the critical driver standards and outcomes we have committed to achieving?
+.
+What is the specificity I need to add to our plan so that everyone on the team has a clear, measurable metric (target) they are shooting for? • What are the specific causes I must identify that will enable the effect I want to happen?
+• What have we done well and what am I grateful for?
+• What are the unexpected opportunities that are being presented that might move us in the direction we want but don't look the way we thought they would look?
+(Where is there a gaggle of quacking ducks?)

 # THE BIG 8
 .Leaders inspire...Managers control.
 To be successful in business, we need both.